Millbank Prison: History

 The first prisoners, all women, were admitted on 26 June 1816.
 The first men arrived in January 1817.
 The prison held 103 men and 109 women by the end of 1817, and 452 men and 326 women by late 1822.
 Sentences of five to ten years in the National Penitentiary were offered as an alternative to transportation to those thought most likely to reform.

 In addition to the problems of construction, the marshy site fostered disease, to which the prisoners had little immunity owing to their extremely poor diet.
-In 1818 the authorities engaged Dr Alexander Copland Hutchison of Westminster Dispensary as Medical Supervisor, to oversee the health of the inmates.
+In 1818 the authorities engaged Dr. Alexander Copland Hutchison of Westminster Dispensary as Medical Supervisor, to oversee the health of the inmates.
 In 1822–23 an epidemic swept through the prison, which seems to have comprised a mixture of dysentery, scurvy, depression and other disorders.
 The decision was eventually taken to evacuate the buildings for several months: the female prisoners were released, and the male prisoners temporarily transferred to the prison hulks at Woolwich, where their health improved.

 The design of Millbank also turned out to be unsatisfactory.
 The network of corridors was so labyrinthine that even the warders got lost; and the ventilation system allowed sound to carry, so that prisoners could communicate between cells.
 The annual running costs turned out to be an unsupportable £16,000.

 In view of these problems, the decision was eventually taken to build a new "model prison" at Pentonville, which opened in 1842 and took over Millbank's role as the National Penitentiary.
-By an Act of Parliament of 1843, Millbank's status was downgraded, and it became a holding depot for convicts prior to transportation.
+By the Millbank Prison Act 1843 (6 & 7 Vict. c.
+26), Millbank's status was downgraded, and it became a holding depot for convicts prior to transportation.
 Every person sentenced to transportation was sent to Millbank first, where they were held for three months before their final destination was decided.
 By 1850, around 4,000 people were condemned annually to transportation from the UK.
 Prisoners awaiting transportation were kept in solitary confinement and restricted to silence for the first half of their sentence.

 Large-scale transportation ended in 1853 (although the practice continued on a reduced scale until 1867); and Millbank then became an ordinary local prison, and from 1870 a military prison.
 By 1886 it had ceased to hold inmates, and it closed in 1890.
 Demolition began in 1892, and continued sporadically until 1903.